yt-project/governance/source/leadership.rst

 encompasses many members of the community, but hopefully will help to direct and distribute project member energy.

-**Red Group** (includes executive committee, any defined leadership roles) – Members of this group spend a large part of their time organizing the yt-project from a high level.
+**Leadership Group** (includes executive committee, any defined leadership roles) – Members of this group spend a large part of their time organizing the yt-project from a high level.
 They are expected to coordinate their actions with other red members so that the project presents a coherent position towards the outside.
 They are expected to prepare and attend the monthly team calls and executive committee meetings.
-We expect red members to teach and grow other members so that they can pass their organizational responsibilities on to them.
+We expect leadership members to teach and grow other members so that they can pass their organizational responsibilities on to them.
 This encourages us to increase diversity, reduce burn-out and allow group members to shift their focus in reaction to changing life circumstances.
 If a red member chooses to change focus, that change of focus will be announced at the next monthly team meeting.
-Red group members are expected to also perform duties of blue group members while facilitating and helping the blue group to grow.
+Leadership group members are expected to also perform duties of blue group members while facilitating and helping the blue group to grow.